kibalias/LITERA/README.md

-# LITera
+# LITERA
-A repository for a web page design technical exam.
+A repository for a web page design technical exam of a salon.

 ## TOOLS USED
 1. Bootstrap 5.3